1 DAY IN ABU DHABI ITINERARY

 I visited Abu Dhabi several as a solo female traveler and absolutely loved it.
 Abu Dhabi is safe – for female and male travelers, for solo and family travel.
 As always, exercise common sense, but you should not be afraid to travel to this Islamic country (as I also think Dubai is great for solo female travel).
 Abu Dhabi is one of the best destinations in the Arab world for solo female travel, so enjoy!

-I recommend visiting between October-March, as it gets really hot in summer (which is from April to beginning of October).
+I recommend visiting between October-March, as it gets boiling in summer (from April to the beginning of October).

-If you visit the UAE (or any Islamic country) you probably should avoid the time during Ramadan as well.
-During this time, which last about 4 weeks, Muslims are not allowed to drink or eat during the day, which has also an effect on tourists as some restaurants are not open during the day and drinking and eating in public is not welcome.
+If you visit the UAE (or any Islamic country), you probably should avoid the time during Ramadan as well.
+During this time, which lasts about 4 weeks, Muslims are not allowed to drink or eat during the day, which also affects tourists as some restaurants are not open during the day, and drinking and eating in public is not welcome.

 There is also a stricter dress code and less alcohol available.
-In 2021 Ramadan is during the months April/may.
+In 2022 Ramadan is during April/May.

-If you stay overnight, then I have some hotel recommendations for oyu.
-Though hotels here seem a bit more affordable than in Dubai it is not a budget destination, even cheaper hotels offer good value for money.
+If you stay overnight, then I have some hotel recommendations for you.
+Though hotels in Abu Dhabi seem a bit more affordable than in Dubai, it is not a budget destination.
+Even cheaper hotels offer good value for money.